ellioh-thoto/ellioh-thoto.github.com/_posts/2012-12-26-manage_git_repository_under_dropbox.md

 ###3.
 Share the repository with your team mates (Optionnal)###

 Go to your Dropbox directory in the explorer.
 Right clicks on the repository folder : Dropbox > Share the folder.
-Then enter the mail of the persons you want to add to share you repository with.
+Then enter the mail of the persons you want to add and share you repository with.

 Notice : the entered mail addresses must be the same addresses used by your team mates to create their dropbox accounts.